camunda/camunda-docs/docs/self-managed/tasklist-deployment/tasklist-configuration.md

     csrfPreventionEnabled: true
 ```

-When CSRF protection is enabled, the Tasklist web application will require a valid `X-CSRF-Token` header to be present in all state-changing HTTP requests (POST, PUT, DELETE, etc.).
+When CSRF protection is enabled, the Tasklist web application requires a valid `X-CSRF-Token` header to be present in all state-changing HTTP requests (POST, PUT, DELETE, etc.)

-### Disabling CSRF Protection
+### Disabling CSRF protection

 To disable CSRF protection, set the configuration property `camunda.tasklist.csrfPreventionEnabled` to `false`.
 This setting is not recommended for production environments as it may expose the application to CSRF attacks.